-•

-March completion September completion

-Submission of research By the end of March of the previous By the end of September of the

-proposal year previous year

-Miner was a web wards also an Accreditation before the Ph.D.
-Qualifying Examination

-Minor research projects or Internship (The achievement must be submitted one month prior to Ph.D.
-Qualifying

-Examination)

-Preliminary examination Complete together with the Internal Entrance Examination for Doctoral

-Program

-Submission of a report of

-Survey for Doctoral Research Early October Early April

-Plan report

-Ph.D.
-Qualifying Examination October April

-Submission of application for Late January Late June

-conferment of degree Lace January

-Conferment of degree March September
+March completion September completion Submission of research By the end of March of the previous By the end of September of the proposal year previous year Minor recearch projects or Accreditation before the Ph.D.
+Qualifying Examination Minor research projects or Internship (The achievement must be submitted one month prior to Ph.D.
+Qu Trecitionip Examination) Preliminary examination Complete together with the Internal Entrance Examination for Doctoral Premimary examination Program Submission of a report of Survey for Doctoral Research Plan report Early October Early April Ph.D.
+Qualifying Examination October April Submission of application for conferment of degree Late January Late June Conferment of degree March September